Canon T7i versus Canon 7D II

 |Canon 7D (⇒ lft | rgt)||APS-C||17.9||5184||3456||1080/30p||22.0||11.7||854||66|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The T7i and the 7D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Canon T7i, the Canon 7D II, and comparable cameras.
+The adjacent table lists some of the other core features of the Canon T7i and Canon 7D II along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon T7i (⇒ rgt)||optical||no||3.0||1040||swivel||YES||4000||6.0||12||no|